prestonharberts/fedora-40-configuration/docs/bash.md

 ## Turn Off Bash Case Sensitivity

-Run the following in Terminal to turn off case sensitivity in Bash, and restart the shell:
+Skip this step if you are using my `.inputrc`: run the following in Terminal to turn off case sensitivity in Bash, and restart the shell:

 ```
 echo 'set completion-ignore-case On' | sudo tee -a /etc/inputrc